Meak Bochea Day in Cambodia

-In Cambodia, Meak Bochea Day is an important public holiday and religious festival.
+In Cambodia, Meak Bochea Day is an important religious festival.

 It is observed on the full moon in the third month of the Khmer calendar, which generally lands it in later February or early March.